GYOP harvesting day nationwide Tuesday 15 June 2021

-Potato farmers harvest their potatoes 2.5 to 4 months after planting, depending if they are earlies or maincrop potatoes.
+Potato farmers harvest their potatoes 2.5–4 months after planting, depending on whether they are earlies or maincrop potatoes.
 They are harvested through modern potato harvesting machines that are attached to tractors.
 The machines harvest by lifting the potatoes from the bed using a share.
 Soil, dirt, rocks and potatoes are transferred onto a series of webs where the potatoes are finally separated from the foreign materials.

-Just 14 weeks after planting your potatoes they will be ready for harvesting, if you have cared for them properly.
+Just 15 weeks after planting your potatoes, they will be ready for harvesting, if you have cared for them properly.

 3 Easy steps